What are the COVID Emergency Grants?

 Please go to the NSCC Here to Help page.
 The College has been supporting students for a number of years with emergency grant funds and other related services that have all been gathered on this page.
 We encourage all students to review the community resources available to support their enrollment.

-Who should I contact if I have questions about the CARES Act and the Covid-19 Emergency Grant Program?
+Who should I contact if I have questions about the Covid-19 Emergency Grant Program?

 Please contact the Student Financial Services at email@example.com or 978-762-4189